daniellondono777/PredictingCyptoDNN/README.md

-# PredictingCyptoDNN
+# _PredictingCyptoDNN_
-A system that predicts crypto prices under a DNN model.
+> A system that predicts crypto prices under a DNN model.
+Please read the final document (CryptoDNN.pdf) to read the full description of the project!